ShadowLLM: Predictor-based Contextual Sparsity for Large Language Models: Evaluation

 We evaluate the perplexity for the WikiText2 ~\cite{merity2016pointer} language modeling dataset, and accuracy on 7 few-shot downstream tasks: PIQA~\cite{bisk2020piqa}, COPA~\cite{gordon2012semeval}, OpenBookQA~\cite{mihaylov2018can}, Winogrande~\cite{sakaguchi2019winogrande}, RTE~\cite{giampiccolo2007third}, HellaSwag~\cite{zellers2019hellaswag}, and ARC-Easy~\cite{clark2018think} with lm-eval-harness~\cite{eval-harness}.

 Our ablation studies to identify good pruning criteria, as well as test the efficacy of predictors is conducted on OPT-1.3B.
-Further, local and global pruning strategies are tested on OPT-13B and OPT-30B.
+Further, local and global pruning strategies are tested on OPT-13B and OPT-30B, and global pruning on Llama-2-7b \cite{touvron2023llama2openfoundation}.
 Our downstream evaluation across seven tasks is reported on OPT-13B.